mossmatters/BIOL6302/Week3_Parsimony/README.md

 ## Caminacules Phylogenetics

+### 0. Download Mesquite

+You should download the Mesquite program for phylogenetics from here: [https://www.mesquiteproject.org/Installation.html](https://www.mesquiteproject.org/Installation.html)

 ### 1. Creating a character matrix in Mesquite

 Now that you have some experience working with an existing NEXUS file, it is time to work on building a NEXUS file from the characters you recorded on the Caminalcules last week.